-For the first time ever a complete history of the development of IT security solutions is presented in one place.
+A complete guide to the cybersecurity industry.
 The focus is on the pioneers in the space and the companies that arose from their efforts.
-Individual stories from these pioneers are presented in their own voice while the overall story of the space is recounted as it grew from modest beginnings to a $100 billion+ industry with over 2,200 companies.
+Individual stories from these pioneers are presented in their own voice while the overall story of the space is recounted as it grew from modest beginnings to a $200 billion+ industry with over 2,640 companies.

 Because practical IT security is deployed in layers, it is logical to approach each major category, or bucket, with a separate recounting of its history:

 -The history of the network security industry from the early days of bastion hosts and proxy firewalls like SideWinder and Gauntlet, to the invention of stateful inspection firewalls by Check Point Software in the mid '90s.
 The story arc from there is one of increased functionality as so-called Next-Gen, or UTM, firewalls became the norm.

 -The history of endpoint security which predates network security because viruses existed before the Internet was widely adopted.
 Remember floppy disk born viruses?

 -One could track the history of data security all the way back to Roman and Chinese ancient history.
 We opt to start with Diffie-Hellman and RSA.

 -History of Identity and Access Management.
 The IAM space encompasses authentication means like two-factor tokens and biometrics, as well as the directory services developed to manage them.

 -History of Governance, Risk, and Compliance (GRC).
 With an evolving industry comes regulation and the need to demonstrate compliance with a standard (ISO, NIST), a framework (ITIL, COBIT, NIST), or a regulation (GDPR, HIPAA, GLB).

 Recent years have seen the rise of new categories too: